aditya-datahub/order-fulfillment-sales-analysis/README.md

 ---

 ### 5️⃣ Power BI Dashboard

-The final datasets were loaded into **Power BI** to build an interactive dashboard for business users.
+The final datasets were loaded into **Power BI** to build an interactive dashboard that tracks sales performance, profit, and target achievement across time (monthly and yearly), categories, and states.

+A stakeholder-ready PDF version of the dashboard is available in the `reports/` folder.

 #### 📊 Dashboard Highlights
 - Total Orders, Total Sales, Total Profit